ogradyc01/GoldenCheetah/UG_Menu Bar_Tools.md

 * `Get Withings Data...` - downloads all measure from your Withings weight scale.
 You need to configure your user id and public key in the [Preferences: Passwords]
 (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Upload_Download-to_from-external-web-sites) section for this to work.
-* `Get Zeo Data...` - downloads sleep data from your Zeo sleop monitor.
-You need to configure your user id and password in the [Preferences: Passwords"] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Upload_Download-to_from-external-web-sites) section for this to work.

 ***
 * `Create a new workout...` - opens a workout wizard to create a new "Train" view workout.